 Passage #19 - Superstition Wilderness

-horizontal distance of 1.8 miles.
+distance of 1.8 miles.
 Equestrians have had problems in this steep area.
+Near the north

-care; however, equestrians should scout the passage before attempting it with stock.
+should scout the passage before attempting it with stock.
+Additionally, equestrians caution

 Passage #20 - Four Peaks

-has been completely cleared and is quite passable for hikers along its entire length.
+corridor has been completely cleared and is quite passable for hikers along its entire

-Equestrians are advised to scout narrow and exposed spots mid-passage before taking stock
+length.
+Equestrians are advised to scout narrow and exposed spots mid-passage before

-Water conditions vary throughout the year.
-Users are advised to have adequate navigation
+throughout the year.
+Users are advised to have adequate navigation aids and skills